Setting up a project in Spidergap

 Try and make sure that everyone who needs to provide feedback as part of the trial is available.
 For a first test-run, you might decide to provide all of the feedback yourself.

-You can assess up to 5 people for free when you sign up for a free trial.
+You can assess one person for free when you sign up for a free trial.

 Running your project